-Process Control objective Control and Audit approach Link article policy rule 3.5 DNB prescribed data model is completed in accordance with the requirements of the valid Data Delivery Agreement (including the applicable validation rules), including for natural persons, meticulously assessing the correctness and completeness of the following data: 1.
+Process Control objective Control and Audit approach Link article policy rule 3.5 5.
+Ensuring that the DNB prescribed data model is completed in accordance with the requirements of the valid Data Delivery Agreement.
+Periodic (at least quarterly) check that all fields in the prescribed data model have been completed in accordance with the requirements of the valid Data Delivery Agreement (including the applicable validation rules), including for natural persons, meticulously assessing the correctness and completeness of the following data: 1.
 Initials, first names as registered in official identification document, last name as registered in official identification document, and the date of birth; 2.
 Address including country; 3.
-The national identification number or the tax identification number and issuing country, if natural persons have these these and it is permitted to use this number in the context of keeping records for the purpose of administering the Dutch deposit guarantee scheme; 4.
+The national identification number or the tax identification number and issuing country, if natural persons have these and it is permitted to use this number in the context of keeping records for the purpose of administering the Dutch deposit guarantee scheme; 4.
 Vital status.
 2.2e, 2.5 If a SCV for a relevant depositor contains the data referred to in the third point above, for the first point at least the initials or first names as registered in the identity document, in addition to the surname as registered in the identity document and the date of birth, will suffice.
 3.6 Periodic (at least quarterly) check that all fields in the prescribed data model have been completed in accordance with the requirements of the valid Data Delivery Agreement (including the applicable validation rules), including for non-natural persons, meticulously assessing the correctness and completeness of the following data: 1.
 The registered name; 2.
 Registered place of business including country; 3.
 Address including country; 4.
 If registered in the Netherlands, the CoC number or the RSIN; 5.
 If registered abroad, the tax identification number or the CoC number and the issuing country; 6.
 Indication of whether it is a non-natural person with legal personality or without legal personality.
-2.2f 3.7 Periodic (at least quarterly) check that all fields in the prescribed data model have been completed in accordance with the requirements of the valid Data Delivery Agreement (including the applicable validation rules), with the following data being included for all representatives, meticulously assessing the correctness and com- pleteness of the following data: a.
+2.2f 3.7 Periodic (at least quarterly) check that all fields in the prescribed data model have been completed in accordance with the requirements of the valid Data Delivery Agreement (including the applicable validation rules), with the following data being included for all representatives, meticulously assessing the correctness and completeness of the following data: a.
 A unique identifying key for each representative; b.
 The initials and first names as registered in the identification document, the surname as registered in the identification document and the date of birth; c.
 Address including country; d.
 The national identification number or the tax identification number and country of issue, if representatives have these and it is permitted to use this number in the context of keeping records for the purpose of administering the Dutch deposit guarantee scheme; e.
 The type of authorisation conferred on the representative for each representation.
-If a SCV for a relevant representative contains the data referred to in point d above, for point b at least the initials or first names as registered in the identity docu- ment, in addition to the surname as registered in the identity document and the date of birth, will suffice.
-2.3, 2.6 sO
+If a SCV for a relevant representative contains the data referred to in point d above, for point b at least the initials or first names as registered in the identity document, in addition to the surname as registered in the identity document and the date of birth, will suffice.
+2.3, 2.6